mjhosseini/entgraph_eval/README.md

 4) The rest of the files in gfiles/ent (e.g., all_*) are for faster evaluation (relevant to Step 5 below).

-**Step 2**: Add the learned entailment graphs folder inside the gfiles folder.
+### Step 2: Add the learned entailment graphs folder inside the gfiles folder.
 You can also download and unzip learned global_graphs from https://worksheets.codalab.org/worksheets/0x8684ad8e95e24c4d80074278bce37ba4.

 **Step 3**: Install dependencies (if required)